 Rosario Castellanos lost her parents at age fifteen.
 Left to fend for herself, she started writing puppet shows and newspaper columns, and advocating for the rights of indigenous peoples.
 Castellanos soon became one of the major voices of 20th Century Mexican literature, writing poetry, essays, novels, and plays exploring cultural and gender oppression in her country (and becoming the ambassador to Israel, for good measure).

 Harper Lee never intended to write one of the most groundbreaking novels in American literature.
 "I was hoping for a quick and merciful death at the hands of the reviewers," she said in one interview.
 Nevertheless,

-was considered revolutionary in its day for being a creepy Gothic romance that was also intellectual with actual literary merit.
+was considered revolutionary in its day for being a creepy Gothic romance that was also Jane Eyre intellectual with actual literary merit.
 Charlotte Brontë broadened the genre of what was considered "literary," and proved that women could write bestsellers ( Jane Eyre actually increased in sales once it was revealed that Charlotte was a women, because it was now seen as a "scandalous book").
 14 Lili Elbe

 but Elbe actually penned her own story long before either of those works.
-Man into Woman, Lili Elbe's autobiography, is the non-Hollywood version of her life and gender transition.
+The Danish Girl, Lili Elbe's autobiography, is the non-Hollywood version of her life and gender transition.
 It was the first major published work of transgender literature, and it paved the way for future women to write their own stories.
+Man into Woman,